Follow these 3 easy steps to learn how to grow broccoli sprouts in about five days. Add more goodness to your meals (without having to cook).

 Equipment

-To grow broccoli sprouts using the jar method, you'll need the following:
+To start growing broccoli sprouts using the jar method, you'll need the following:

 - a good-sized jar or a wide-mouthed mason jar